 The overall functionality is highly dependent on the technical features so here’s what you can expect from the most important ones:

-Waist: as mentioned above, the pants have a partial elastic waist with a hook-and-loop fastener that really allows you to adjust the fit if necessary with up to about 1 cm (measured manually so it might be a bit more or a bit less than that).
+Waist: as mentioned above, the pants have a partial elastic waist with a hook-and-loop fastener that allows you to adjust the fit if necessary with up to about 1 cm (measured manually so it might be a bit more or a bit less than that).
 There are also large belt loops for belt with up to 50 mm (2”) width.
+The loops are robust and can easily fit a tactical belt.
+Carrying a phone holster like the OneTigris ARMOR ONE is easy and comfortable given that you wear a more substantial belt.
 You’ll find two loops for D-rings and carabiners just below two of these belt loops.

 Articulation: articulated cut with pre-shaped knees and profiled back of the knee promotes ease of movement and mobility.
 The stretchy fabric also helps make the pants move with the wearer.